-Our mission is to empower and support all Vermont families of children with special needs.
-We envision a world where all Vermont families are able to help their children reach their greatest potential.
+The mission of Vermont Family Network is to empower and support all Vermont children, youth, and families, especially those with disabilities or special health needs.
+We do this by giving a strong start, lifting family voices, and advancing inclusive communities.
+Our vision is that all Vermont children and youth reach their full potential.
 The values which guide our work are: family-centered, respect, collaboration, making a difference, and accessibility.

 In the 1980s, three mothers of children with special needs were each determined to create nurturing communities for families and their children.
 While their visions had some common threads, they felt each one’s general mission was different enough to justify the need for three different organizations, and each one moved forward to receive its 501c3 non-profit designation.

 Nancy Divenere founded Parent to Parent of Vermont, and envisioned connecting families so that no one would feel alone.
 Through the concepts of Support Parents and partnering with providers for family-centered care, Parent to Parent of Vermont connected families of children with special needs all over the state of Vermont.

 Connie Curtin recognized the need for inclusionary practices and expertise in Special Education as well as parent/professional partnering on IEP and 504 Plan teams in schools.
 She founded the Vermont Parent Information Center (VPIC) which offered assistance for families of children with disabilities advocating for the academic and social needs of their children.